Over the last few years, a quiet but powerful force has been reshaping how companies are able to drive real, measurable results online.

 Those same executives who “lurk” today are the ones who will remember your brand when the time comes to act.

-• Track tangible CRM outcomes: Watch for uplifts in referrals, branded searches, reactivated prospects, and pipeline velocity.
-These are the fingerprints of “Dark Social”, which are the subtle indicators that your brand influence is compounding.
-See how to build a CRM and sales process that create REAL, MEASURABLE results HERE.
+• Track tangible CRM outcomes: Watch for uplifts in referrals, branded searches, reactivated prospects, and sales velocity.
+These are the hallmarks of the “Dark Social” impact.
+See our insights on how to build a CRM and sales process that create REAL, MEASURABLE results HERE.

 “We’ve been seeing you on LinkedIn for months.”